By Cat, Oct 2007; updated July 2015 (Photo, right, from Wikimedia Commons)

 - Melt butter in skillet over medium-high heat.
 When bubbling, add plums (or other fruit) and cook, turning, until beginning to soften, 1 – 2 minutes.
 Reduce heat to medium low and cook until fruit juices thicken to a thin syrup, 1 – 2 minutes.

 - Off heat; stir in brandy and amaretto.

-- Custard: Combine milk, cream, vanilla, salt, flour/starch and sweetener in blender, and blend; add eggs while blender is running, blending until smooth.
+- Custard: If using stevia, dissolve it in the vanilla/almond extract.
+Add to milk, cream, vanilla, salt, flour/starch and sweetener in blender, and blend; add eggs while blender is running, blending until smooth.
 OR if whisking in a bowl: Whisk together flour/starch, salt and stevia/sugar; add eggs, whisking until completely smooth, then whisk in the milk, cream and vanilla extract.

 - Clafoutis: Remove hot pie pan from oven and butter it carefully.
 Pour in fruit/syrup mixture and spread evenly.
 Pour custard over fruit (pan will be very full).
 Bake until puffy and center is set (knife test), about 15 minutes.
 [As noted in introduction to the recipe, it may take longer for the custard to set.]
 Sprinkle reserved almond topping over batter halfway through baking.

 - Cool clafoutis on rack, 10 – 15 minutes.
 Don’t be alarmed when it deflates.

 - Dust with powdered sugar if desired, and serve.

 - Fine Cooking recipe (finecooking.com/recipes/plum-clafoutis.aspx)